Chuo-ku Tourism Association Official Blog

 >>About this blog

-Minobu Betsuin Listening Information (2) Surprising facts spoken by family crests
+Minobu Betsuin Echiyori Information (2) Surprising facts about family crests

 Suddenly, is anyone watching NHK Taiga drama series?

-In the first installment of "Idaten-Tokyo Olimpic Story-", which has just begun.
+In the first time of "Idaten-Tokyo Olympic Story" which has just begun,

-Places related to Chuo-ku, such as Nihonbashi, have also appeared?
+Places related to Chuo-ku, such as Nihonbashi, also appeared.

 2.jpg

-I'm a major in world history, but there's Taiga drama series that I've done it twice in the past.
+I'm a major in World History, but there's a Taiga drama series that I've only done it twice in the past.

-These are "Koname is Tsuji" and "Onna castle owner Naotora".
+These are "Komyoga Tsuji" and "Onna Naotora castle owner".

 I went to Shizuoka and Gunma prefectures to see places related to the Ii family.

-Isn't it a girder with a replacement pattern indicating the "well" of the well?
+Isn't it a girder of the replacement crest indicating the "well" of the well?

-In addition, the tachibana found in the regular crest is also famous.
+Also, the Tachibana seen in the crest is famous.

-I noticed that a emblem combining such a girder and a similar tachibana could be found everywhere in Minobubetsuin, and I was worried, "Is there a connection with the Ii family?" .
+I noticed that a coat of arms that combines such a well girder and a similar Tachibana can be seen everywhere in Minobu Betsuin, and I was worried, "Is there a connection with the Ii family?" .

-The first thing I found was that the emblem of Tachibana on the Igirder is the temple crest of Nichiren sect.
+The first thing I learned was that the emblem of Tachibana on the Igirder is the temple crest of Nichiren sect.

 coas.jpg

-Looking back at the photos at the time of the visit, you can see that the temple crests are arranged in various places, from offertory box to tiles.
+If you look back at the photos of the visit, you can see that the temple crests are arranged in various places, from offertory box to tiles.

 minobu_betsuin.jpg

-A relatively well-known theory is that the fifth ancestor of Nichiren Shonin came from the Ii family.
+A relatively well-known theory is that the ancestors of Nichiren Shonin five generations ago came from the Ii family.

-I can't say which origin is correct here, but I find unexpected connections with the Ii family in unexpected places.
+I can't say which origin is correct here, but I find unexpected connections with the Ii family.

-If you are visiting the Seven Lucky Gods or like history, I would be grateful if you could think "I want to go once."
+I hope that those who are visiting the Seven Lucky Gods and those who like history can think, "I want to go once."